-1. Multiple vCD instances can be presented, but make sure the following rules are applied: - All vCenters that vCD used for resources are already configured in the administrative side of the portal. - Present vCD instances at vCD System object.
-This will allow all workloads to be discovered in vCD.
-2. The following vCloud Director settings must be configured correctly: - vCD public URL

-- vCD public REST API base URL (System > Administration > Public Addresses)

-3. The vCloud organization accounts that will be used by Deep Security Manager to access vCloud must have the "Administrator View" right.
+- Multiple vCD instances can be presented, but make sure the following rules are applied: - All vCenters that vCD used for resources are already configured in the administrative side of the portal. - Present vCD instances at vCD System object.
+This allows all workloads to be discovered in vCD. - The following vCloud Director settings must be configured correctly: - vCD public URL - vCD public REST API base URL (System > Administration > Public Addresses) - The vCloud organization accounts used by Deep Security Manager to access vCloud must have the Administrator View right.
 This can be verified by checking the user's role properties in vCloud, then by going to the Rights for this Role > All Rights > General folder.